 The most important thing to remember when printing your logo on stationery is that it needs to have a margin.

-A good rule of thumb is for the margin to be at least 50% of the size of the logo on either side.
 So, for example, when a 1/2-inch logo is added to a business card design, the text should have at least a 1/4-inch separation from it.

 Likewise, there should be at least that much margin space between the logo and the edge of a business card.
 Visually, it’ll look better with a little space between the logo and the edge.